About Agile-Minds – www.agile-minds.com

 Agility can go even further.
 If the organization allows to revert the PUSH-principle into a PULL-principle – it empowers people to change a whole business organization.
-The fundament for a organization transformation.
+The fundament for an organizational transformation.

 About me – Michael Maretzke

-Currently, I am working as Vice President Technology @ FriendScout24.
-FriendScout24 is the leading online dating web site in Germany, Austria and Switzerland.
+Previously, I worked as CTO @ FriendScout24 – now better known as “LoveScout24”.
+FriendScout24 is still the leading online dating web site in Germany, Austria and Switzerland.

-As VP Technology I work together with a team of ~40 people.
-About three years ago, we introduced SCRUM as our agile software development method.
+As the CTO I worked together with a team of ~40 people.
+In 2010, we introduced SCRUM as our agile software development method.
 Along with 3-week sprint cycles we made our way through all the ups and downs.
 End of 2011, we moved from 3-week cycles to 2-week cycles – creating quite some pain.
 Moreover, beginning 2012 we moved even further – switching from SCRUM to a flow-based software development process managed with KANBAN.
 Mid 2012, we arrived at daily deployments and continuous delivery.